Is Gluten-Free

 • Phosphorous – 289 mg

-READ ALSO: Cheese is Gluten-Free
+READ ALSO: Oil is Gluten-Free

 Data from USDA Agricultural Research Service National Nutrient Database for standard reference-discharge 27